If you want to get people to buy your stuff, you need to understand how consumers make purchasing decisions.

 Asking people around us for recommendations remains commonplace.
 This means the experience you provide to your customers matters a great deal.

 Omnichannel journeys are on the rise as well.
 Customers are no longer relying on single sources.
 According to recent research, 73% of retailers say omnichannel is important to them, but only 38% say they are beyond the beginning stages of an omnichannel journey.

-3. People don’t often know why they like something.
+3. Understand that people don’t often know why they like something

 There’s a famous study about jam tasting.
 Scientists asked a big sample of consumers to rank jams on taste, ordering them from top to bottom.

 Then the scientists re-did the study with a different, but still statistically representative, group.
 This time, they asked the sampler to put the jams in order of taste and explain their thinking.
 The order flipped.
 The jams that the first group ranked as the best tasting were judged to as the worst by the second group.